jordanstarrk/meow-meow-woof/README.md

 # meow meow woof README
 Replace your new tab page with fluffy cuteness.

-This is a native client application and only works in Chrome web browser.
+This is a native client application and will only work in Chrome web browser.

-You can contribute by sending your high quality video loops and I will add them in!
+You can contribute by sending your high quality video loops to add to our new tab extension and I will add them in!

 Send me your videos if you would like them added!
 Email: meow.meow.n.w00f@gmail.com